Colin Richards, 20 December 2010

 Let us stop mouthing platitudes to ‘promoting’ Africa and commit ourselves to re-centering our world.
 Until our artists have a visibility on the continent and in the Third World, beyond participation in elitist biennales, we should not be mourning our absence at Francesco Bonami’s table.
 Until that day our call should rather be: Death to Venice!

+Notes.
 “The Luggage is Still Labelled: But is it Going to the Right Destination?”
 Art South Africa vol 2 issue 2 2003 [published as “Decolonise the Mind”] & Third Text vol 18 issue 2 2004

 The Cape Africa Platform promises to deliver a mega-event that will be “not just another biennale”.
 The first major element in their plan is a conference, Sessions Ekapa, which takes place in Cape Town from 6-8 December 2005.
 The conference theme is “(re)locating contemporary African art” and will be followed with a multi-disciplinary “Manifestation” in 2006.